earlham-sherlock/earlham-sherlock.github.io/docs/readme.md

 ### Your feedback
-... is very important for us, feel free to send it to [us](http://www.earlham.ac.uk/korcsmaros-group)! :)
+... is very important, feel free to share it [with us](http://www.earlham.ac.uk/korcsmaros-group)! :)

 ---
 © 2018, 2019 Earlham Institute ([License](./sherlock_license.md))